-where we notice that mismatch signals will be produced as a result of either local predictions of intra-stream activity (within $v$), i.e., $\mu^{\ell,v}$ attempting to guess $\mathbf{z}^{\ell,v}(t)$, or inter-stream activity between $v$ and $q$, i.e., $\mu^{\ell,v,q}_C$ attempting to guess $\mathbf{z}^{\ell,q}(t)$.
-Driven by the error neurons of Equations \ref{eqn:intra_error} and \ref{eqn:inter_error}, the dynamics of the neuronal cells within each layer of an MPC stream follow the gradient flow of free energy; this flow is presented by the following (vectorized) ordinary differential equation (ODE):
+Driven by the error neurons of Equations \ref{eqn:intra_error} and \ref{eqn:inter_error} the dynamics of the neuronal cells within each layer of an MPC stream follow the gradient flow of free energy; this flow is presented by the following (vectorized) ordinary differential equation (ODE):

 where $\tau_z$ is the neural cell membrane time constant (in milliseconds; ms) and $\frac{\partial \phi(\mathbf{z}^{\ell,v})}{\partial \mathbf{z}^{\ell,v}}$ is the partial derivative of the activation function with respect to the neural state activities at $t$. $\mathbf{E}^{\ell,v}_W$ contains the $v$-th stream's intra-stream message-passing synapses whereas $\mathbf{E}^{\ell,v,q}_R$ contain its inter-stream message-passing synapses.
-One more simplification—that could be applied to any MPC stream—is to set its feedback connection matrices to $\mathbf{E}^{\ell,v}_W = (\mathbf{W}^{\ell,v})^T$ and $\mathbf{E}^{\ell,v,q}_R = (\mathbf{R}^{\ell,v,q})^T$; note that these can, alternatively, be learned with Hebbian rules, as in \cite{rao1999visionresearch,ororbia2022ngc}.
+One more simplification -- that could be applied to any MPC stream -- is to set its feedback connection matrices to $\mathbf{E}^{\ell,v}_W = (\mathbf{W}^{\ell,v})^T$ and $\mathbf{E}^{\ell,v,q}_R = (\mathbf{R}^{\ell,v,q})^T$; note that these can, alternatively, be learned with Hebbian rules, as in \cite{rao1999visionresearch,ororbia2022ngc}.

 \paragraph{Synaptic plasticity.} Learning in an MPC stream follows the gradient flow of Equation \ref{eqn:rpc_vfe} and synaptic connection strengths are updated according to Hebbian plasticity rules.
 The intra-stream synapses $\mathbf{W}^{\ell,v}$, the inter-stream synapses $\mathbf{R}^{\ell,v,q}$, and the action-conditional afferent synapses $\mathbf{A}^{\ell,v,q}$ of any MPC stream are updated as follows: